nta2005/CustomKillmark/README.md

 # CustomKillmark CrossFire Vietnam
 # Notice:
-- Killmark AngelicBeast doesn't look like the real effect.
+- Killmark AngelicBeast and DemonicBeast doesn't look like the real effect.
 - Killmark RankMatch and GUANYU only have multikill.
 # Download:
 https://bit.ly/nta-customkillmark